Brand-New ‘Star Wars’ Trilogy, TV Series Coming

 The current Star Wars trilogy is about to release its second movie this December with The Last Jedi, directed by Rian Johnson (Brick).
 There is still one more movie left in this trilogy, which is rumored to end the Skywalker storyline.
-However, that won’t be the end of Star Wars because Variety just announced a brand-new deal for another trilogy and a possible Star Wars TV series.
+However, that won’t be the end of Star Wars, as Variety just announced a brand-new deal for another trilogy and a possible Star Wars TV series.

 The New Star Wars Trilogy

-The announcement came from Disney CEO Bob Iger, who announced that there will be a brand-new Star Wars trilogy released after the current one concludes and this one will see Rian Johnson develop the story and path of the next three movies.
+The announcement came from Disney CEO Bob Iger, who announced that there will be a brand-new Star Wars trilogy released after the current one conclude,s and this one will see Rian Johnson develop the story and path of the next three movies.

 According to the announcement, Johnson will write the new Star Wars trilogy with his writing partner Ram Bergman.
-Kathleen Kennedy, who has worked in LucasFilm since before Disney purchased the property, had nothing but good things to say about working with Johnson.
+Kathleen Kennedy, who has worked at LucasFilm since before Disney purchased the property, had nothing but good things to say about working with Johnson.

 Kennedy also said that the new trilogy under Johnson will be a “blank slate,” making it sound like they are moving on from the original story of the Skywalkers and Jedi Knights.

 At the moment, the Disney model for Star Wars includes spin-off movies every other year and the trilogy movies on the other years.
-This year is Last Jedi, next year the Han Solo movie is set to come out, with 2019 the final movie in the current trilogy and 2020 another spin-off.
+This year is Last Jedi, next year the Han Solo movie is set to come out, with 2019 featuring the final movie in the current trilogy, and 2020 another spin-off.
 This means the new Rian Johnson trilogy is not likely to debut until 2021, four years from now.

 'Last Jedi' director Rian Johnson will create a whole new 'Star Wars' trilogy https://t.co/AU2KO1ayLy